Safeguarding & Security

 Harrow Children Services’ Golden Number on (020) 8901 2690

 In the event that you have a Safeguarding concern about a member of staff, please contact the Headteacher directly.
-If you have a Safeguarding concern about the Headteacher, please contact our Chair of Governors, Ann-Marie Taylor-Kent, whose contact details are available from the School Office.
+If you have a Safeguarding concern about the Headteacher, please contact our Chair of Governors, Pauline Atkins, whose contact details are available from the School Office.
 In either case the Headteacher or Chair of Governors will then refer to the Managing Allegations Policy when investigating the concern.

 Within our school, our internal system has a range of features and procedures to ensure that Safeguarding is continuously promoted and managed effectively.
 This includes the following;